 Heavy D’s performances were impressive, despite his large frame, the man would work up a sweat on the dancefloor.

-He may not have broken any records, created any five mic “classics” or redefined the genre (although it certainly could be argued that he paved the way for Notorious B.I.G., by portraying himself as a sexy symbol who happened to be big), he just made a lot of hit songs on a consistent basis.
+He may not have broken any records, created any five mic “classics” or redefined the genre (although it certainly could be argued that he paved the way for Notorious B.I.G., by portraying himself as a sex symbol who happened to be overweight, as Biggie would later do), he just made a lot of hit songs on a consistent basis.

 He may not be “The Greatest Of All Time,” but he was pretty great in his own way.
 R.I.P.